View Carl Walker's Obituary on kpcnews.com and share memories

 He is preceded in death by two sisters, Laurabelle Gray and Dorothy Londt; and two brothers, Clyde and Ross Walker.

-Calling will take place at Cornerstone Wesleyan Church, 4304 S. Oak St., Albion, on Thursday, May 2, 2019, from 4-8 p.m.
+Calling will take place at Cornerstone Wesleyan Church in Merriam, on Thursday, May 2, 2019, from 4-8 p.m.
 Calling also will be one hour prior to the service on Friday.

 Services will begin at 1 p.m. at the church on Friday, May 3, 2019.